 Instagram’s Shoppable posts have been making waves and will continue to do so in the coming year.

-2020 will see the continuation of the use of text across visual content - except the handwritten content, that was so prominent lately, will make way for weighty and bold serif fonts.
+2023 will see the continuation of the use of text across visual content - except the handwritten content, which was so prominent lately, will make way for weighty and bold serif fonts.
 We see this in the way that the top-rated logo design firms opt for large and striking typefaces to capture attention and make a lasting impression.

 The challenge with this trend in marketing design will be making these fonts readable on all devices, not just making the typography attractive.